anhtien22/test_assessment/README.md

 - Clone this repository in your computer
-- Add .env file and add PORT= 4000, MONGODB_URI= mongodb+srv://phamanhtien627:phamanhtien627@test.mdsjigl.mongodb.net/?retryWrites=true&w=majority , JWT_SECRET any text or number you want to add here to create jwt Token
+- Add .env file and add PORT= 4000, MONGODB_URI , JWT_SECRET any text or number you want to add here to create jwt Token
 - In the root directory - npm i
 - In the front end directory - cd frontend, npm i
 - npm run dev to open the development server